rvegrc/llm_news/README.md

-Parse news from the websites and sav them to text.
+Parse news from the websites and save them to text.
 Find difference between text from web and text from lib.
 Scoring difference ratio.